 I used 3 different cookie cutters this time and make some gingerbread men, trees and love hearts.

-I think these vegan gingerbread cookies would make a really cute edible gift or addition to a festive buffet table!
+I think they would make a really cute edible gift or addition to a festive buffet table!

 Want More Vegan Christmas Desserts?